Japan picks Lockheed radar for Aegis Ashore batteries

 Both radars have far greater ranges than current Aegis radars operated by both Japan or the U.S.

-Japan needs more powerful detection in order for its new longer-range interceptor missiles to provide more effective defense against North Korean launches and any potential threat from China.
+Japan needs more powerful detection in order for its new longer-range interceptor missiles to provide more effective defence against North Korean launches and any potential threat from China.
+(Reporting by Tim Kelly; Editing by Simon Cameron-Moore)